 Note: 2SLS estimates.
 The dependent variable is a dummy variable equal to 1 if the individual is hired on a permanent contract and 0 if hired on a temporary contract.
 Local labour markets are defined based on 4-digit occupations and Functional Urban Areas (FUAs), rather than Functional Areas, as in our baseline regressions.
-Control variables include gender, education (4 categories), yearly dummies for workers' age, whether the individual was employed the year before, whether he/she works full time or not, as well as firm-by-municipality-by-year fixed effects, sector and establishment fixed effects (where different from firmmunicipality's), and local labour market fixed effects.
+Control variables include gender, education (4 categories), yearly dummies for workers' age, whether the individual was employed the year before, whether he/she works full time or not, as well as firm-by-municipality-by-year fixed effects, sector and establishment fixed effects (where different from firm-by-municipality fixed effects), and local labour market fixed effects.
 Log(HHI) is instrumented by the average of the log inverse number of firms in other FUAs for the same occupation.
 Standard errors are clustered at the labour-market-by-year level.
 KP F Test: Kleibergen-Paap Wald F Test. p<0.01, p<0.05, p<0.1.

-Table C.9 - Labour Market Concentration and Probability of being hired on a Permanent Contract - IV estimates - New hires only - Local Labour Markets based on NUTS-3.
+Table C.12 - Labour Market Concentration and Probability of being hired on a Permanent Contract - IV estimates - New hires only - Local Labour Markets based on NUTS-3.

 Dep.
-Var France Germany Italy Portugal Spain
+Var Perm contract France Germany Italy Portugal Spain

-Perm contract

-Log HHI 0180 0391 0061 0938 .0018
+Log HHI 0180 0391 0061 0934 .0018

-(.0032) (.0116) (.0061) (.0668) (.0017)
+(.0032) (.0116) (.0061) (.0667) (.0017)

 KP F Test 1569.6 444.3 146.2 4.3 1578.2

 Observations 4,021,376 4,167,909 18,198,802 1,159,438 5,230,111

 Note: 2SLS estimates.
 The dependent variable is a dummy variable equal to 1 if the individual is hired on a permanent contract and 0 if hired on a temporary contract.
 Local labour markets are defined based on 4-digit occupations and NUTS-3 regions (districts in Portugal), rather than Functional Areas, as in our baseline regressions.
-Control variables include gender, education (4 categories), yearly dummies for workers' age, whether the individual was employed the year before, whether he/she works full time or not, as well as firm-by-municipality-by-year fixed effects, sector and establishment fixed effects (where different from firmmunicipality's), and local labour market fixed effects.
+Control variables include gender, education (4 categories), yearly dummies for workers' age, whether the individual was employed the year before, whether he/she works full time or not, as well as firm-by-municipality-by-year fixed effects, sector and establishment fixed effects (where different from firm-by-municipality fixed effects), and local labour market fixed effects.
 Log(HHI) is instrumented by the average of the log inverse number of firms in other NUTS-3 regions for the same occupation.
 Standard errors are clustered at the labour-market-by-year level.
 KP F Test: Kleibergen-Paap Wald F Test. p<0.01, p<0.05, p<0.1.

-Table C.10 - Labour Market Concentration and Conversions from Temporary to Permanent Contracts - OLS estimates - New hires on temporary contracts only.
+TableC.13-LabourMarketConcentrationandConversionsfromTemporarytoPermanentContracts-OLSestimates-New hires on temporary contracts only.